danrusu/demo_selenium_js/README.md

  - assert with Chai;

- - the used chrome driver is not included in the repository; you need to download chromedriver.exe to the project root;
+ - the chrome driver is not included in the repository; you need to download chromedriver.exe to the project root;

  - you can find browser drivers here: